 Father, thank you that when You provided redemption, Jesus did not just pay in part, but in whole.
 Thank you for redeeming even the day and providing hope for those hurting from the day of their abortion.
 We ask for You to redeem the day and change what was full of death into a day of life.
 We ask for all things to be made new—even the day.
 In Jesus’ Name, Amen.

-A friend recently told me of someone she knows who every year on the anniversary day of her abortion, is stricken with sadness, grief and unbearable sorrow over her choice.
-This friend has the date in her calendar, to remind her to call this beloved girl and comfort her in her pain.
+A friend recently told me of someone she knows who every year on the anniversary day of her abortion is stricken with sadness, grief and unbearable sorrow over her choice.
+This friend has the date in her calendar as a reminder to call this beloved girl to provide a comforting voice.

 This is all too real and common.
 We all have birthdays we celebrate.
 The lack of a birthdate for one created to live is unnatural and it leaves an aching hole in the heart of those living with abortion-wounds.
 The anniversary date of the day chosen to end the life of their child—it is almost too much to bear.

-But Jesus.
 The blood of Jesus is not limited to redeeming one’s sins or health.
-The blood of Jesus seeps into every pour and every aching crevice, filling and completing the healing until all is restored—even the day.
+The blood of Jesus seeps into every pore and every aching crevice, filling and completing the healing until all is restored—even the day.

 April 27th used to be a day I dreaded.
-I was so gripped in knots the entire month that I didn’t feel I could breathe again until May.
+I was so gripped in knots the entire month that I didn’t feel I could breath again until May.